Skip to main content

 Written by Caitlin Foran

 Yes, well it is, but some changes you make can affect learner progress or mean learner work is lost when you republish.
 So, it will be up to you to decide if changes are important enough.
-It does mean we need to think through the implications for learners before we decide to go for either:
+It does mean we need to think through the implications for learners before we decide.

 Overview of effect on learners

-Very generally speaking, edits within an element - updating text, fixing broken links etc. - won’t affect learner progress or submissions, so a republish is generally fine.
+Very generally speaking, edits within an element - updating text, fixing broken links etc. - won’t affect learner progress, notes, comments, or submissions, so a republish is generally fine.

 Adding tasks or pages can decrease some learners’ progress as there is now new content they haven’t completed.

-So if possible, avoid republishing changes that involve removal of entire elements.
+So if possible, avoid republishing changes that involve removal or addition of entire elements.
 Instead create a duplicate, make your changes and use this course for future activations.

-• For any republish, always think about whether you should let learners know about what changes have been made.
+If republishing, think about whether you should let learners know about the changes.

-• If duplicating, remember to add a version number or identifier to the course name of your duplicate and archive the old course.
+If duplicating, you can add a version number or identifier to the course content duplicate and archive the old course.

 We’ll go through a few questions you should ask yourself to help you decide whether to republish or duplicate and explain what the implications are.